fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

   - Zap 1 now uses Google Drive's New File in Folder trigger instead of gmail's New Attachment.

    Rewrite without any stylistic changes—only update it for technical accuracy where necessary.
-Be careful not to delete anything you don't need to delete.
+Be careful not to delete anything you don't absolutely need to delete.

   ```